LeToNode/Play2.0-CN-doc/javaGuide/JavaTemplates.md

 ## Syntax: the magic ‘@’ character

-The Scala template uses `@` as the single special character.
+The template uses `@` as the single special character.
 Every time this character is encountered, it indicates the beginning of a Scala statement.
 It does not require you to explicitly close the code-block - this will be inferred from your code:

 ```
 Hello @customer.name!